shreyaspurohit/jquery.plugin.uptimeRobotMonitor/README.md

 * containerClass: The CSS class associated with container that you can target.
 * containerId: The 'id' of the container.
 When using multiple rows of monitor's in the same page this option must be set to unique values.
 * font: The font size followed by the font type.
+* refresh: If true refresh's the the sever status repeatedly.
+* refreshInterval: The interval at which the server status will refresh continuously in seconds.

 Return value
 ------------